Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0009-use-common-api-for-agreements-parties-and-documents.md

 Agreement records will contain:

-- Agreements, including the Apprenticeship agreement and lot structure, items (services) and related content, and call-offs
+- Agreements, lot structure, items (services) and related content, and call-offs
 - Interests linking suppliers (by ID) to Agreements and their offers
 - Offers from Suppliers linked to the relevant part of agreements services
 - Purchase orders where appropriate